ChinweIjy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Add a script that Replace all characters A and c from input to Z and e respectively Add a script that removes all letters c and C from input Add a script that reverse its input
+Add a script that displays all users and their home directories, sorted by users